Article : An Overview Of Singapore Work Permit

 - Print the notification letter once the Work Permit has been issued.

-After receiving the Singapore Work Permit, if the worker needs to register with a photo and fingerprints in person, he or she must do it within a week after receiving the Work Permit with the original passport, appointment letter and the printed notification letter.
+After receiving the Singapore Work Permit, if the worker needs to register with a photo and fingerprints in person, he or she must do it within a week after receiving the Work Permit with the original passport, appointment letter and printed notification letter.

 Receiving the Singapore Work Permit card